WArBp-3R/INIT-V/README.md

 To compare results of different preprocessor configurations, click on "Compare Runs" in the top-bar.
 A window will open where the method results and performance results of runs can be compared side-by-side.

+## Usage

+### Files

+If the user tries to save a configuration or session to a file while another save operation is not completed, the program crashes in the current version.

+### Network Topology

+In the Protocols drop down menu, the user can select for which protocols connections are drawn.

+In the Layout drop down menu, the user can change the way the device nodes are arranged.

+In the Edge Mode menu, the user can select whether to draw an edge for each connection or an edge for each protocol on that connection.

+To add a connection to the selection in the Network panel, press shift and click on the connection.

+### Method Results

+To merge the PCA and Autoencoder graphs into one graph, simply click the Merge button at the top-bar in the Method Results panel.

+### Statistics

+In the Stats List drop down menu, the user can select which statistic to display in the Statistics panel.

+### Exporting Images

+Each graph can be exported as an image.
+For the network topology a button is located on the menu bar above the Network panel.
+The other graphs can be saved by clicking on the camera icon at the top right of the graph view.